 I measured the height of the wall first, and then added 4 inches past where I wanted the panel of paper to end for a little excess, and made a straight cut using our sharpest scissors.

-Instead of using the table for slapping glue on the back, after a few tries, I found it SO MUCH EASIER to put the glue directly onto the wall instead of the paper.
-I measured the width of the roll for an estimation, then I just rolled the paste directly onto the wall!
+After a few tries, I found it SO MUCH EASIER to put the glue directly onto the wall instead of the paper.
 This made things go about 100 times easier, and faster too!

-You can NOT use this method if your paper requires booking- but no fear!
+You can NOT do this if your paper requires booking- but no fear!
 You will put the adhesive onto the back of the paper and let it sit for a few minutes, allowing the paper to expand.
 See “What Is Booking?”, above.

 Move down the wall, pressing the paper into the wall with the putty knife, making sure your wallpaper stays along the level along the line as you go!
 It helps to put the putty knife in the center and smooth towards the edges to release any wrinkles.

 Don’t freak out if you get a wrinkle; it’s forgiving!
 All I did was gently lift up the wallpaper as far as you need to go, and then slowly put it back down, smoothing again from the center outward.

 My wallpaper is washable, so I wiped up any excess paste with a clean, dry rag.